argoproj-archive/argo-site/docs/yaml/argo_tutorial_5_deploy_stateful_odoo_app_rds.md

 ## Running Your Deployment Workflow

-You have two options for running your customized CI workflow:
+You have two options for running your customized Deployment workflow:

  * **Manually**
 	1. Go to **Templates** menu, select your YAML template and click **Create a New Job**.